Mec Vannin

 Mec Vannin (lit.
 'Sons of Man') is a political party operating in the Isle of Man.
 Formed in 1962, it seeks to revoke the status of Man as a British self-governing Crown dependency and establish a completely sovereign state, which would be a republic.

 It describes its aims as being:

 It is alternatively called or subtitled "The Manx Nationalist Party", but is not to be confused with the Manx National Party, which was a name used by another party.

 History

 Mec Vannin was formed in 1962 and has held minuted meetings since February 1964.

 Mec Vannin's growth can be considered to be directly parallel to the Isle of Man's status as a tax haven.
-In particular, they have campaigned strongly against immigration to the island, particularly from England.
-This continues to feature strongly in their current platform and policy:
+In particular, they have campaigned against immigration to the island, particularly from England.
+This featured in their 2008 platform and policy: